Normal functionals on Lipschitz spaces are weak$^\ast$ continuous: Abstract

 \section{Abstract}

-Let $\Lip_0(M)$ be the space of Lipschitz functions on a complete metric space $M$ that vanish at a base point.
-We show that every normal functional in $\dual{\Lip_0(M)}$ is weak$^*$ continuous, answering a question by N. Weaver.
+Let $\mathrm{Lip}_0(M)$ be the space of Lipschitz functions on a complete metric space $M$ that vanish at a base point.
+We prove that every normal functional in ${\mathrm{Lip}_0(M)}^*$ is weak$^*$ continuous, i.e. in order to verify weak$^*$ continuity it suffices to do so for bounded monotone nets of Lipschitz functions.
+This solves a problem posed by N. Weaver.
+As an auxiliary result, we show that the series decomposition developed by N. J. Kalton for functionals in the predual of $\mathrm{Lip}_0(M)$ can be partially extended to ${\mathrm{Lip}_0(M)}^*$.